dzackgarza/Notes/Class_Notes/2021/Spring/NumberTheory/NumberTheory.md

 :::

-# Chapter 6: Fundamental Theory of Ideal Theory (Thursday, February 04)
+# Fundamental Theorem of Ideal Theory (Lec.
+7, Thursday, February 04)

 :::{.remark}
+Today: roughly chapter 6.
 Goal: establish unique factorization of ideals for quadratic fields.
 Let $K = \QQ(\sqrt d)$ be a quadratic field and we let
 \[